 The tool allows users to design and implement behaviour-based architectures through the interconnection of elementary heterogeneous control modules in the form of a circuit diagram.
 New structures can be constructed by linking standard structures or modules together.
 This form is very familiar to engineers in digital systems design and in model analysis systems tools (e.g. SIMULINK©).
 It makes some items available, such as desktop constructor, sensor, actuator, line links, skins of learning modules, menus, dialogue box.
 Each graphical element can be dragged and dropped to a re-sizable screen and its features (colour, label, format and size) be adjusted.
 Heterogeneous control modules are standard boxes with input and output of data.
-For instance, if the user is working with ANN, he/she has access to a number of hidden neurons, neuron transfer functions, training parameters, etc.
+For instance, if the user is working with ANN, he/she has access to a number of hidden neurons, neuron transfer functions, training parameters etc.

 With the purpose of speeding up the implementation of learning modules, the tool offers three other important features: the multi parallel environment, the automatic network design of modules and the automatic development of open-source code.
-First, each new environment includes a powerful parallel resource to training the proposed designed ar-The user can link and put tochitecture. gether several sub-projects and run them, at the same time because it is free of manual scheduler.
+First, each new environment includes a powerful parallel resource to training the proposed designed architecture.
+The user can link and put together several sub-projects and run them, at the same time because it is free of manual scheduler.
 In the design process, once adjustments have been made, the module is unlighted and the training and simulation can be run again quickly.
 The second feature is the on screen automatic/wizard design of networks of learning modules by importing of CSV (Comma Separated Values) files.
-When using WEKA library, the user links standard learning modules together; each learning module can be simulated at any level of abstraction for fine tuning of the assembled system.
+When using ANN/WEKA/CN2, the user links standard learning modules together; each learning module can be simulated at any level of abstraction for fine tuning of the assembled system.
 The user needs little knowledge about it.
-As a last step the tool produces a clean and readyto-use ANSI C open-source for information fusion, planning and coordination with a few mouse clicks.
-By using a high-performance interpretation algorithm, this functional but compact ANSI C executable core is created from the drawn project.
-This ANSI C code can be edited on screen in order to be modified and compiled easily in different operating systems.
+As a last step the tool produces clean and ready-to-use ANSI C++ open-source for information fusion, planning and coordination with a few mouse clicks.
+By using a high-performance interpretation algorithm, this functional but compact ANSI C++ code can be edited on screen in order to be modified and compiled easily in different operating systems.